-The cultivar ‘Torrontés Riojano’ (Vitis vinifera L.) first introduced in Australia by St Ignatius Vineyard in 2000, was derived from a cross of ‘Muscat of Alexandria’ and ‘Criolla Chica’ of Argentina.
-We pioneered its commercialisation and the performance of this beautiful varietal in the Australian Pyrenees (GI).
+The cultivar ‘Torrontés’ (Vitis vinifera L.) first introduced in Australia by St Ignatius Vineyard in 2000, was derived from a cross of ‘Muscat of Alexandria’ and ‘Criolla Chica’ of Argentina.
+We are the first to pioneer its production and commercialisation in Australia.

 Being the only wine variety considered 100% Argentine, Torrontés is cultivated in all the wine regions of that country, from Salta to Rio Negro.
 Torrontés is readily associated with Argentina.
 There are three types of Torrontés: Riojano, Sanjuanino and Mendocino.
 The Riojana clonal variety (the clone St Ignatius have introduced via AQUIS), the most representative of the three, is used to make the Cafayate Torrontés (from Salta) and, of course, the La Rioja wines.
 Wines made with this variety have received many international awards because its taste -so different from other white wines- has seduced wine tasters around the world.